Getting There

 "Is that Jon Potter?"
 Max was on the other side of the glass.
 "I've been following your journey on LinkedIn, man - how's it going?"

-I also spent time at the Opentrons booth with the Flex.
-The stacker module is interesting - it moves labware on and off deck via conveyor, which opens up real throughput gains.
-I'd love to see that conveyor concept extended: mirror the design, connect two Flex decks, and you have a transfer line between instruments.
+I spent time at the Opentrons booth as well.
+The Flex stacker is interesting hardware - it moves labware on and off deck via conveyor belt, which opens up real throughput gains for labs that are deck-space constrained (which is most of them).
+The concept has more headroom than the current implementation suggests: mirror the design, connect two Flex decks, and you have a transfer line between instruments.
 The hardware is almost there.
-The software and scheduling layers are where the work needs to happen, and that's a hard problem.
-I'm optimistic about where this goes over the next couple of years as the ecosystem matures.
+The scheduling and software layer is where the hard work lives, and that's a difficult problem (and a fun one- to the right people).
+I'm watching this space closely - the stacker would be useful for my lab today, and what it could become in two or three years is more interesting still.

 The Margins